dssg/police-eis/docs/index.rst

 Welcome to police-eis's documentation!
 ======================================

-police-eis is a data-driven early intervention system for police departments to use to predict adverse incidents with the public and other events of interest for a police force.
+police-eis is a data-driven Early Intervention System (EIS) for police departments.
+The system uses a police department's data to predict which officers are likely to have an adverse interaction with the public.
+An adverse incident can be defined on a department by department basis, but typically includes unjustified uses of force, officer injuries, preventable accidents and sustained complaints.
+This is done such that additional training, counseling and other resources can be provided to the officer *before* any adverse interactions occur.

+This is a project of the University of Chicago's `Center for Data Science and Public Policy <http://dsapp.org>`__.

 Contents
 ========

-* :doc:`intro`: An intro to the features of the software
-* :doc:`quickstart`: Getting started from installation to integration to model generation

 .. toctree::
+   :caption: Basics
+   :name: basics
    :maxdepth: 2

    intro
    quickstart